-The following templates may assist with your event planning.
+The following tools and templates may assist with your event planning.

 - A communications plan is a collation of all your marketing and promotion strategies.
 It helps you identify who you are promoting your event to, what media you will use, key messages and timings of the communications.

 Community event notice

 - A community event notice provides details about your event to notify the surrounding community in advance and give them a person to contact if they have any queries.

 COVID safe event checklist

 The Queensland Government has developed an Industry Framework for COVID Safe Events that needs to be considered by event organisers.
 Under the Queensland Government requirements for COVID Safe Events, events with: